 Pin everything into place and sew the tiers together.
 Before doing the same thing with the middle and the top tier, you need to hem the ends of the top tier.

 As mentioned, for the waistband I used the same ribbon I used for the hem.
 For the fastening I used a simple hook closure.
 I made this with three hooks, so I can adjust the Petticoat to the length of the dress I am wearing lowering it down when I widen the waistband.

-This was the simple-layered Petticoat.
+This last pic is of the single layer Petticoat.
 Last week I finished the second one.
 Two layers – even more tulle.
 Sooo much fun, haha.

-For the second, two-layered Petticoat I came up with this scheme, since I didn’t have enough tulle left:
+For the second, double-layered Petticoat I came up with this scheme, since I didn’t have enough tulle left:

 Voilá!
 It’s really simple and so so soo much cheaper than buying one.
 Have fun sewing your own Petticoat!
 May patience be with you! haha.
 (As mentioned before, Sinatra and red wine helps.
 Please just don’t spill it!)